XiaoXieXiao/-pwdCalculator/README.md

 # Password Calculator
 Creating safe hard passwords

-A module that uses a compination of two dictionaries and a second degree based incoder
+A module that uses a combination of two dictionaries and a second degree based encoder.

 <h1>Ex</h1>

-<h2> What u need to provide in our standards: </h2>
+<h2> What you need to provide in our standards: </h2>

-input your numerical password and function enconder: </br>
+input your numerical password and function encoder: </br>

 <strong>Your password:</strong> 123321246 </br>
 <strong>Selected function:</strong> x^2 + 2x </br>